Security Model

 users | Public (profile data) | Owner only |

-orders | Owner only | Webhook only (Admin SDK) |
+orders | Owner only | Server-side only (webhook) |

 reviews | Public | Authenticated buyers only |